fynnomenon/fynnomenon.github.io/docs/_posts/2025-07-19-digital-twin-in-meeting.markdown

 I will talk about the why in a second.
 But first, I want to discuss the implementation a bit: In hindsight, fine-tuning an entire personalized model seems very excessive.
 The same effect could probably be achieved by using few-shot prompting and providing the model with phrases you often use in meetings as context.

 However, I would argue that it's questionable whether you really need your digital twin to mimic your voice and style anyway.
 It's pretty cool to be able to talk to it yourself, but it's probably just creepy for your colleagues and a waste on people who don't know you.
-Also, these fine-tuning methods are mostly only available via closed-source vendors, which forces you to use them when you could otherwise opt for the privacy-preserving alternative of using self-hosted LLMs and STT models.
+Also, these fine-tuning methods are primarily available through closed-source vendors, forcing you to use them instead of the privacy-preserving alternative of using self-hosted LLMs and STT models.

 Now, my thoughts on digital twins compared to AI notetakers: Having a digital twin in a meeting instead of an AI notetaker would definitely improve the experience for the organizer.
 For example, they could ask the bot what the employee who sent said bot is currently working on, or even request it to find that one specific value buried in a spreadsheet created by that employee yesterday.
 For the employee, this would mean fewer follow-up messages after the meeting.